traffis/app-academy-times/README.md

+# About

+This project is from the App Academy Open free curriculum, and is similar to a news site.
+I had to utilize Gridbox to place the elements in the correct locations and make the site responsive.
+All of my work was done in the `index.html` and files in the `/stylesheets/components` folder.

+Reflection: The site is pretty simple and it did take me a while to complete.
+Utilizing Gridbox made laying out the components of the site pretty easy, though it did take me some time to align and space some parts of them.
+I'll definitely start to use the "Grid" more often as I develop sites/components, especially when I start using CSS Frameworks.

 # Long Practice: Responsive Design - The App Academy Times

 It's now time to use the responsive design content that you've learned this week